-Violence or verbal aggression will normally result in fixed term exclusion from the school.
-As part of a graduated response a student may be excluded for one or more fixed periods or permanently.
-If further evidence comes to light, a fixed term exclusion may be extended or a permanent exclusion may be considered.
+Violence or verbal aggression will normally result in suspension from the school.
+As part of a graduated response a student may be suspended for one or more fixed periods or excluded permanently.
+If further evidence comes to light, a suspension may be extended or a permanent exclusion may be considered.